Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Multi-interactive Dual-decoder Network

 Other MIBs have the same operation except for different inputs.
 It should be noted that the interactions with dual modalities only perform on the outputs of previous MIBs in two paths, and we still use the original features of the dual modalities to obtain the low-level spatial details.
 Therefore, the final features from both of decoders can effectively maintain the characteristics of the corresponding modality to some extent and also contain valid information.
 Through the three steps of cascaded decoder, the interactions of dual modalities, hierarchical features and global contexts can be performed well, and the resolution of the last MIB's output will be restored to $1/4$ of the input image.

-Finally, we fuse the final features from MIBs in Siamese decoder by the concatenation and a simple channel-wise attention to predict the final saliency map.
+Finally, we fuse the final features from MIBs in dual-decoder by the concatenation and a simple channel-wise attention to predict the final saliency map.
 And then we up-sample the saliency map four times to the same size of the input image, marked as $S_f$.
 Besides, we also use these outputted features to predict two branches of saliency maps respectively with the same supervision operation.
-Therefore, although the two branches of Siamese decoder receive different type of cues, they trend to infer the same salient regions, benefited from the interactions in Siamese decoder.
-By this way, we can explore the complementarity of dual modalities and eliminate their prejudice.
+Therefore, although the two branches of dual-decoder receive different type of cues, they trend to infer the same salient regions, benefited from the interactions in dual-decoder.
+By this way, we can explore the complementarity of dual modalities and eliminate their bias.

-We visualize the whole procedure of Siamese decoder in Fig.~\ref{3}.
+We visualize the whole procedure of dual-decoder in Fig.~\ref{3}.
 We can see that the outputs of MIBs are gradually improved with more accurate details.
-And the features in two branch are trending to be consistent, which verifies the ability of our network for complementarity of modalities and eliminating the modal prejudice.
+And the features in two branch are trending to be consistent, which verifies the ability of our network for complementarity of modalities and eliminating the modalities bias.